History of the COVID-19 pandemic in the United Kingdom: July 2020: Compulsory masking and Northern lockdowns

 On 2 July, the government revised the total number of cases down by 30,302 because some people were counted twice in the earlier figures.
 The actual increase in the number of cases for 2 July was 576 or 0.18%.
-Also on 2 July, the UK Government removed 75 countries from the England-related quarantine list since they were now dubbed "low risk".
-Travellers entering the UK would no longer have to self-isolate.

 On 17 July, Health Secretary Matt Hancock called for an urgent review into how COVID-19 deaths were recorded in England.
 Public Health England had said that the figures for deaths included people that had tested positive for the virus months before their death.

 On 24 July, in England, new regulations made it compulsory to wear face coverings in most indoor shops and public spaces.
 Those breaking the rules could be fined up to £100.
 Face coverings remained optional in some indoor venues where wearing a mask might be 'impractical', such as restaurants and gyms.
 Exemptions were made for children under 11, individuals with physical or mental illness or disability, and for anyone to whom it might cause distress.

 On 25 July, Health Ministers from all four governments met and agreed to add Spain back onto the quarantine list due to a spike in cases.
 This drew criticism from the Spanish PM, Pedro Sánchez, as the outbreak was largely only happening in Catalonia.

 On 27 July, the first confirmed case of an animal infection with SARS-CoV-2 in the UK was reported, having been detected in a pet cat.
 UK health officials said that the cat had probably contracted COVID-19 from its owners, but there was no evidence that pets or other domestic animals can transmit the disease to humans.

 On 30 July, the UK government announced that people in Greater Manchester, east Lancashire and parts of West Yorkshire faced new restrictions, banning separate households from meeting each other at home after a spike in COVID-19 cases.
 The new lockdown rules, which came into force at midnight, meant people from different households were not allowed to meet in homes or private gardens.

 On 31 July, the UK government announced they were delaying further ease of lockdown restrictions in England until at least 15 August due to recent increases in cases.
 This ease of lockdown restrictions would have allowed "higher risk settings", including bowling alleys, skating rinks, and casinos, to open on 1 August.

 By the end of the month, levels of travel and commerce had started to recover across the UK, but not yet returned to pre-pandemic levels.